pkalro/jekyll-now/_posts/2020-01-10-Delving into Microfrontends - Chapter I.md

 Microservices communicate among themselves through APIs .
 An API is an interface provided by a service / function / or any running program which allows outside services / functions to access it.
 Similarly, Microfrontends communicate amongst themselves using APIs .
 Now you might ask , in Microservices , the APIs are exposed over a communication channel ( or via URI ) and mostly ( not always ) accessed over http/s, but what is the communication channel with Microfrontends, since the frontends already coexist on the same webpage .
 Well , there are many answers to this .
 My personal favourite is the JS `window` object.

-More about the window object in Part 2 when we talk about a practical example of rendering multiple micro-apps on the same webpage.
+More about the window object in Chapter II when we talk about a practical example of rendering multiple micro-apps on the same webpage.

-This post was mostly intended as a starter .
-For the main course, please wait for Part 2 :D
+Chapter I was mainly intended to enter into the world of Microfrontends and understand what the term signifies.
+In Chapter II , we will cover a practical example and see how we can render multiple applications ( build in ReactJS and VueJS ) on the same webpage.